RickStrahl/Westwind.RazorHosting/Readme.md

 With a host container you typically will run many requests between the Start() and Stop() operations.

 ### RazorFolderHostContainer
 The RazorFolderHostContainer can be used to point to a folder on disk and treat it like a virtual directory for rendering templates from disk.
 Templates are loaded based on a virtual path (`~/page.cshtml` and `~/sub/page.cshtml`) relative to the base folder, and support usage for subpages via `@RenderPartial()` and layout pages via the `Layout` property.
+The template loading behavior is similar to ASP.NET MVC's path based View handling.

 To run folder host templates: